Can Stem Cells Help COPD?

 Stem Cell Therapy for COPD

 Throughout the procedure, stem cell therapy involves separating adult stem cells, which involves specific laboratory equipment to harvest them.
 After being removed from the patient’s body, they are then processed and isolated.
-They are then returned to the patient intravenously or through a process using a nebulizer.
+They are then returned to the patient intravenously.
 It surprises many people to hear that the treatment is minimally invasive and typically an outpatient procedure.

 These medical procedures should be performed in a clinical venue under the supervision of a trained physician.
 It takes a professional that has sought specific training in stem cell therapies to perform the treatment safely and proficiently.